 What is influenza?

 Getting sick with influenza also puts you at risk of other infections.
 These include viral or bacterial pneumonia which affect the lungs.
 The risk of complications can be life-threatening.
-Seniors 65 years and older, very young children, people who have lung or heart diseases, certain chronic health conditions or weakened immune systems are at greater risk.
+Seniors 65 years and older, infants and very young children, people who have lung or heart diseases, certain chronic health conditions or weakened immune systems are at much greater risk.

-Healthy pregnant women in the second half of their pregnancy are at greater risk of hospitalization following infection with influenza virus.
+Healthy pregnant women in the second half of their pregnancy are at much greater risk of hospitalization following infection with influenza virus.

 In Canada, thousands of people are hospitalized and may die from influenza and its complications during years with widespread or epidemic influenza activity.

 How can you prevent influenza?

 You can reduce the risk of getting influenza and spreading it to others by:

 - Cleaning and disinfecting objects and surfaces that people touch

 - Promptly disposing of used tissues in the waste basket or garbage

 - Cough and sneezing into your shirt sleeve rather than your hands